MicrochipTech/Wireless-Sensor-Network/README.md

 # Overview

 At MASTERS 2018, we monitored temperatures conference-wide using 3 different networks simultaneously reporting into a single, easily accessible dashboard hosted online to view the information of 34 locations.
-In addition, for LoRa impelementation we added a golf course node that is placed outside of the hotel to showcase LoRa long range capabilities.
+In addition, for LoRa implementation we added a golf course node that is placed outside of the hotel to showcase LoRa long range capabilities.

 The system is compromised mainly of two parts:
 - Cloud side code
 - Local infrastructure and end nodes

-The same demo and functionailty can be acheived using any of the 3 technologies.
-However, each technology has it's own strengthes and drawbacks. we provide this expalanation and the supporting code in the hopes to aid microchip customers choose the technology that suits their application best.
+The same demo and functionality can be achieved using any of the 3 technologies.
+However, each technology has its own strengths and drawbacks.
+We provide this explanation and the supporting code to aid microchip customers choose the technology that suits their application best.

-Note: the code here is provided AS IS and was not tested for production quality. it has some know issues in the cloud section that we mention later on. you're fully responsible to test and adapt the code here on your own system.
+Note: the code here is provided AS IS and was not tested for production quality.
+It has some knowm issues in the cloud section that we mention later on.
+You are fully responsible to test and adapt the code on your own system.

-## Technlogies used
+## Technologies used

 ### Web page Front End
 The user needs a portal to view the data.
-To make a platform independent view that doesn'r require installation or a password we choose to display the data on an **HTML + JavaScript** webpage.
+To make a platform independent view that doesn't require installation or a password we choose to display the data on a **HTML + JavaScript** webpage.

-The webpage is only a tool that retreive the data from a data end point, it can be  replaced by a phone application or added to a per user view in a final product.
+The webpage is only a tool that retrieve the data from a data end point, it can be replaced by a phone application or added to a per user view in a final product.

 ### Data endpoint API
-To make our application modular and independant on the Front End implemenation wither it's a website or a mobile app. we decided to implement a RESTful API  using **Flask**
+To make our application modular and independent on the Front End implementation, whether it's a website or a mobile application. we decided to implement a RESTful API  using **Flask**

-The data is returned as JSON object from the endpoint and can be viewd [here](http://demo2.microchip.com/WSN/Data/Wi-Fi/ "here").
+The data is returned as JSON object from the endpoint and can be viewed [here](http://demo2.microchip.com/WSN/Data/Wi-Fi/ "here").

 ### Server hosting
-For the purpose of this demo and since we were already using AWS IoT core, we used **Amazon EC2** ubuntu virtual machine instance to easily manage all of our services on the same interface..
+For the purpose of this demo, we used **Amazon EC2** ubuntu virtual machine instance (since we were already using AWS IoT core) to easily manage all of our services on the same interface..

-However, the same could be acheived with DigitalOcean as a cheaper alternative.
-In a commerical real world application, you will probably have your own server and this step is unccessary.
+However, the same could be achieved with DigitalOcean as an alternative.
+In a commercial real world application, you will probably have your own server and this step is unnccessary.

 ### Cloud IoT core
-Currently, the most dominant player in the cloud IoT market is Amazon AWS.
-However we see strong compatiotion coming from google cloud platform.
-Other platfrom like Microsoft Azure and IBM cloud are present as well.

 For the sake of this demo, when using **Wi-Fi or 802.15.4 (MiWi)** we decided to go with **Amazon AWS IoT core**.

-When using **LoRa & LoRaWAN**, you have to register and use one of the LoRaWAN service providors like **The Things Network (TTN) **or senet.
+When using **LoRa & LoRaWAN**, you have to register and use one of the LoRaWAN service providers like **The Things Network (TTN) **or senet.

 For the purpose of this demo we went with TTN.
 We also had success with converting this demo to senet in India but this is outside of the scope of this page.

 ### End point
-The design and techenology used in end nodes can be either:
+The design and technology used in end nodes can be either:
 - Wi-Fi (IEEE 802.11)
-- MiWi (microchip propriatory IEEE 802.15.4)
+- MiWi (microchip proprietory IEEE 802.15.4)
-- LoRa (propriatory Sub-GHz)
+- LoRa (proprietory Sub-GHz)

 When choosing end nodes user needs to consider:
 1. Power budget.
 2. Available Infrastructure.
 3. Required coverage range.
 4. Running cost.